-The Nevada State Board of Medical Examiners regulates only medical doctors (M.D.s), physician assistants (PA-Cs), practitioners of respiratory care and perfusionists.
-See the governmental offices listing in the phone book for other regulatory boards or call Nevada State Library Research Assistance at 775-684-3360, or toll-free from within the state of Nevada at 800-922-2880.
+The Nevada State Board of Medical Examiners regulates only medical doctors (M.D.s), physician assistants (PAs), practitioners of respiratory care and perfusionists.
+See the governmental offices listing in the phone book for other regulatory boards or call Nevada State Library Research Assistance at (775) 684-3360, or toll-free from within the state of Nevada at (800) 922-2880.

 The Nevada State Board of Medical Examiners has no legal authority over what a doctor charges (unless it involves fraud), and cannot help with getting fees reduced or refunded.
-Sometimes the Office of the Governor, Consumer Health Assistance Program (702-486-3587 in Las Vegas or 888-333-1597, toll-free from within the state of Nevada) can help with fee problems.
+Sometimes the Office of the Governor, Consumer Health Assistance Program ((702)486-3587 in Las Vegas or (888) 333-1597, toll-free) can help with fee problems.

 5. What can I find out about a doctor, physician assistant, practitioner of respiratory care or perfusionist?

 We can tell you if a doctor, physician assistant, practitioner of respiratory care or perfusionist is licensed, or if he or she has been formally disciplined, and provide you with his or her educational background and malpractice history.
-For this information, call the office of the Nevada State Board of Medical Examiners at 775-688-2559 in Reno, or 888-890-8210 toll-free from within the state of Nevada, and then press "0" (zero).
+For this information, call the office of the Nevada State Board of Medical Examiners at (775) 688-2559 in Reno, or toll-free at (775) 890-8210, and then press "0" (zero).
 By law, we cannot reveal whether a complaint has been made against a doctor, physician assistant, practitioner of respiratory care or perfusionist unless the complaint has resulted in formal charges.